Leman-24-horas/card-game-java/README.md

 ## Key Features
-- **Object-Oriented-Design:** The program follows an **object-oriented** approach by organizing the code into distinct objects such as `Player`, `Dealer`, `Card`, `GamePanel`, `GameFrame`, and `Blackjack`.
-Instead of placing all logic in a single file, the functionality of this codebase is modularized across multiple classes, resulting in a cleaner, more maintainable, and well-structured code.
+- **Object-Oriented-Design:** The Blackjack game follows 2 core principles of object-oriented programming: **Inheritance** and **Encapsulation**.
+The `Dealer` class extends the `Player` class, inheriting all of its methods which promotes code reuse and reduces duplication.
+In addition, attributes in all classes are marked as `private` and can only be accessed using their respective `public` getter and setter methods.
+This ensures encapsulation, encouraging controlled interaction between objects.

 - **Card Dealing Algorithm:** To ensure fair play, the game uses a shuffled deck by implementing Java's `Random` class.
 Both the player and dealer start with 2 cards and upon subsequent turns when the player's or dealer's hand exceeds 21, the algorithm adjusts the value of any **Aces**, present in the hands, from 11 to 1.